psvm203/maplestory/README.md

 ## Regional Support

 Currently, this crate is available on [KMS](https://maplestory.nexon.com/), [MSEA](https://www.maplesea.com/) and [TMS](https://maplestory.beanfun.com/).  \
-Other regions like [GMS](https://www.nexon.com/maplestory/) will be supported once NEXON provides official APIs for those regions.
+Other regions like [GMS](https://www.nexon.com/maplestory/) will be supported once NEXON provides official API for those regions.

 ## Example